jazzband/wagtailmenus/README.md

 - **`WAGTAILMENUS_DEFAULT_FLAT_MENU_MAX_LEVELS`** (default: `2`): The default number of maximum levels rendered by `{% flat_menu %}` when `show_multiple_levels=True` and a `max_levels` parameter value isn't provided.
 - **`WAGTAILMENUS_DEFAULT_SECTION_MENU_MAX_LEVELS`** (default: `2`): The default number of maximum levels rendered by `{% section_menu %}` when a `max_levels` parameter value isn't provided.
 - **`WAGTAILMENUS_DEFAULT_CHILDREN_MENU_MAX_LEVELS`** (default: `1`): The default number of maximum levels rendered by `{% children_page_menu %}` when a `max_levels` parameter value isn't provided.
-- **`WAGTAILMENUS_MAIN_MENU_SECTION_FROM_PATH`** (default: `True`): If you've added custom URLs to your project to serve Django views rather than just wagtail `Pages`, and the paths of those URLs coincide with your page tree (e.g. You have a page with the path '/about-us/news-and-events/' and a custom URL with the path '/about-us/news-and-events/news/'), the `main_menu` tag will use that path to identify the '/about-us/news-and-events/' page as the nearest ancestor, and '/about-us/' page as the section root, meaning menu items in your main menu will be highlighted accordingly.
-To turn this behaviour off, set this setting to `False` instead.
-- **`WAGTAILMENUS_SECTION_MENU_SECTION_FROM_PATH`** (default: `True`): If you've added custom URLs to your project to serve Django views rather than just wagtail `Pages`, and the paths of those URLs coincide with your page tree (e.g. You have a page with the path `'/about-us/news-and-events/'` and a custom URL with the path `'/about-us/news-and-events/news/'`), the `section_menu` tag will use that path to identify the `'/about-us/news-and-events/'` page as the nearest ancestor, and `'/about-us/'` page as the section root, allowing you to still render a section menu in those views, with menu items highlighted accordingly.
-To turn this behaviour off, set this setting to `False` instead.
-- **`WAGTAILMENUS_FLAT_MENU_SECTION_FROM_PATH`** (default: `False`): As with the two settings above for `{% main_menu %}` and `{% section_menu %}`, `{% flat_menu %}` can also be made to use the current path to identify the current section root and any ancestors for highlighting when serving a standard Django view.
-This behaviour is disabled by default, because in common usage, flat menus do not need to know this information.
-However, you can set this setting to `True` to enable it.

 ## Contributing